-Members of our Board of Trustees (from left to right: Simon Talbot, Jim Irvine, Carly Fields, Jo Merchant, Mick Thomas, Dan Mundy & David Bendor Samuels).
+Members of our Board of Trustees (from left to right: Simon Talbot, Jim Irvine, Carly Fields, Jo Merchant, Mick Thomas, Dan Mundy & David Bendor Samuel).

 Our board is composed of up to 15 trustees with no less than 50% either having EB, or have a close family member of partner with EB.